 Harvard Summer Program in Nafplio and Thessaloniki, Greece

-10/1/20: In light of the significant and prolonged uncertainty surrounding the coronavirus (COVID-19) pandemic, Harvard Summer School is closely monitoring the feasibility of operating our 2021 summer study abroad programs.
-The health and safety of our students and staff is paramount and we will continue to monitor the situation closely and provide more information as it becomes available.
+In light of the significant and prolonged uncertainty surrounding the COVID-19 pandemic, Harvard Summer School is suspending the operation of our 2021 summer study abroad programs.
 For further travel resources, please visit the Harvard Global Support Services website and Harvard’s coronavirus website which is frequently updated and contains the latest announcements, guidance and resources.
+Students interested in related coursework for summer 2021 are encouraged to consider enrolling in a course at Harvard Summer School.
+Updated Summer course catalog information will be available at the end January 2021.

 It’s been great, Greece.
 The most wonderful five weeks I've ever spent and far far better than anything I’d ever imagined before leaving the US.
 I’ll be back!”